NPITX-programs/BurgerBarn/.github/README.md

 ## NOTES
 1. integrated by useing tags on the radio buttons.
+2. few alternative ideas might be used, such as utilizing the contents of the name itself